 Your Home Loan Application Got Rejected?
 Improve Your Credit Score Now!

-But when we really need a home loan from the same bank, we experience a lot hurdles to get that approved.
+But when we really need a home loan/consumer from the same bank, we experience a lot hurdles to get that approved.
 You might have noticed that many home loan applications are getting rejected not because of insufficient income but because of the poor credit score.

 Where can we check our Credit Score and how can we improve credit score?

 Once you convinced your bank that you have enough income and ability to repay loan EMI, the next thing your bank will look at is your Credit score.
 Credit Score is one of the major factor to decide your loan approval and your loan interest rate.

 Currently there are four bureaus in India that prepare credit reports and they are : CIBIL, Crif High Mark, Equifax, and Experian.
 However, I personally experienced that most of the public sector banks rely on CIBIL rating in the home loan approval process.
 CIBIL rating is considered as the most popular credit rating system by many leading banks in India.

 There are many ways you can improve your credit score.
 Here are few easy ways to follow and increase chances to get your home loan approved.